In Japan, there are 3 major groups of mental health care providers

 The consulting time they can provide is generally very short, less than 20 min or so.
 They can prescribe medications to treat mental illnesses.
 Psychiatrist services are covered by Japanese Health Insurance.

-Note: Sleep apnea treated by a pulmonary/ENT specialist, not a psychiatrist.
+Note: Sleep apnea is treated by a pulmonary/ENT specialist, not a psychiatrist.

 JHI has English-speaking specialists information and we are happy to assist you find a specialist that matches your needs.